-An illustration of using alternative Kalman filter and MVHP for estimating NAIRU for the 21 OECD countries is provided in OECD (2000).
+An illustration of using alternative Kalman filter and MVHP for estimating NAIRU for the 21 OECD countries is provided in (Turner et al., 2001).
 Trends in two sets of estimates are found to be broadly similar, while MVHP estimates tend to be more closely centered around actual unemployment and Kalman filter estimates tend to be lower and suggest larger degrees of excess supply (especially for the European countries in the early to mid-1980s and mid- to late 1990s).
-Later made authors conclude the Kalman filter estimates to be the preferred as being economically more appropriate.
+The latter made authors conclude the Kalman filter estimates to be the preferred as being economically more appropriate.